Asplenium antiquum: Distribution

-A. antiquum is native to temperate and subtropical East Asia, being found in southern, eastern and northeastern China, Japan, South Korea, and Taiwan, where it grows on rock faces, cliffside outcroppings, and tree branches and trunks.
+A. antiquum is native to temperate and subtropical East Asia, being found in southeastern China, Japan, South Korea, and Taiwan, where it grows on rock faces, cliffside outcroppings, and tree branches and trunks.
 It is classed as an IUCN endangered species in its native habitat in Japan and South Korea.

 Cultivation

 Despite its endangered status in Japan and South Korea, Asplenium antiquum is a fairly common ornamental plant within the nursery trade, widely sold throughout Asia, Australia, Europe, and North and South America.
 This species may be grown outdoors all year-round in certain temperate and subtropical climates (for example, in sheltered, ventilated areas within USDA hardiness zones 9 and 10); elsewhere, it may live outside from approximately May through October (in the northern hemisphere; about October to March in the southern).
-However, it must be protected or brought-inside as a house plant when frost is a risk, or when nighttime temperatures drop below 40 °F (4.44 °C).
+However, it must be protected or brought-inside as a house plant when frost is a risk, or when nighttime temperatures drop below 40 °F (4.4 °C).
 It requires fairly consistent, high humidity—albeit without being so saturated as to induce rot.
 The ideal substrate should be aerated and well-draining, such as sphagnum moss, while still feeling like a damp, wrung-out sponge.
 Keep out of direct sunlight while still providing bright, indirect light.
 A. antiquum does best in a well ventilated but comfortable greenhouse or terrarium setup, if grown indoors, and thrives in semi-hydroponics.

 Some commonly available cultivars and forms in the plant trade include: